Trust is What NSF/ANSI Certification is All About

-- WQA – A not for profit organization that was established in 1974.
+- WQA – Established in 1974, the Water Quality Association is a not for profit organization that represents the water treatment industry.
 Their Gold Seal Product Certification Program “offers a scientific method to assure the safety and efficacy of the devices consumers are purchasing.”
-In order to receive the WQA Gold Seal, the product must go through rigorous testing, as well as a thorough review of all literature and materials.
+In order to receive the WQA Gold Seal, a product must go through rigorous testing as well as a thorough review of all literature and materials.

-- IAPMO – The International Association of Plumbing and Mechanical Officials was founded in 1926 and has been working to develop and implement comprehensive plumbing and mechanical systems throughout the world.
-They have helped protect people around the world by putting health first in their practices.
+- IAPMO – Founded in 1926, the International Association of Plumbing and Mechanical Officials works to develop and implement comprehensive plumbing and mechanical systems throughout the world.
+They protect people around the globe by putting health first in their practices.

 - NSF – NSF International has helped develop “public health standards and certification programs that help protect the world’s food, water, consumer products and environment” since 1944.
-They are one of the most recognized authorities in the water business.
+Because of this, they are one of the most recognized authorities in water quality.

-Rigorous third-party testing by a trusted laboratory is the only way to ensure that the product you are choosing is effective.
-In an industry riddled with invalidated and exaggerated performance claims, trust is what independent NSF/ANSI certification is all about.
+Rigorous testing by a trusted third-party laboratory is the only way to ensure that your chosen filtration product is effective.
+In an industry riddled with inaccurate and exaggerated performance claims, independent NSF/ANSI testing and certification ensures trusted performance.